PostgreSQL with Docker

 INSERT INTO customer (name) VALUES ('Bob');

-Step 3: Start the PostgreSQL container
+Start PostgreSQL container

 docker-compose up -d